-The Academic Success Center (ASC), formerly the Learning Resources Center (LRC), provides centralized support services to all undergraduate students at UMBC.
-It is located on the 3rd floor of Sherman Hall.
+The Academic Success Center (ASC) provides centralized support services to all undergraduate students at UMBC.
+It is located on the 3rd floor of Sherman Hall and the 1st floor of the Library.
 The Center fosters a welcoming environment that provides a one-stop opportunity through the following resources:

 Academic Policy – Handles academic ombuds services, admissions interviews involving prior academic misconduct, course repeat petitions, general undergraduate academic policy questions, grading method petitions, late-add petitions, non-applicable semester petitions, petitions regarding the General Education Program and/or University Requirements, and petitions regarding undergraduate commencement participation.

-Academic Learning Resources – Offers appointment tutoring, drop-in tutoring, first year interventions/alerts, an internationally certified tutor training program, the Math and Science Tutoring Center, placement testing, proficiency-building courses, Supplemental Instruction Peer-Assisted Study Sessions, workshops, and the Writing Center.
+Academic Learning Resources – Offers appointment tutoring, drop-in tutoring, early academic alerts, an internationally certified tutor training program, the Math and Science Tutoring Center, Computing Success Center, math placement testing, proficiency-building courses, Supplemental Instruction Peer-Assisted Study Sessions, and the Writing Center.

 Academic Advocacy – Provides coordinated care to connect students to appropriate university resources and services, early outreach with students to enhance persistence, progression, and timely degree completion, guidance for students in navigating institutional policies, processes, and petitions, individual student appointments for academic success, and response to individual student inquiries and faculty/staff referrals to assess and address academic matters that may be barriers to graduation.